Dottin says team maturing and batters pulling their weight

-Dottin says team maturing and batters pulling their weightWednesday, February 02, 2022
+Dottin says team maturing and batters pulling their weightFriday, February 04, 2022

 |

-JOHANNESBURG, South Africa (CMC) – More batters in the West Indies Women's squad are pulling their weight and once they continue doing so in the final match of the One-Day International (ODI) series against South Africa Women on Thursday, the Caribbean side can emerge with a series win, Deandra Dottin suggested on Wednesday.
+JOHANNESBURG, South Africa (CMC) — More batters in the West Indies Women's squad are pulling their weight, and once they continue doing so in the third and final match of the One-Day International (ODI) series against South African Women on Thursday, the Caribbean side can emerge with a series win, opening batsman Deandra Dottin suggested on Wednesday.

 The regional squad is heading into the last match with a 1-0 lead, having won the second game in the super over, on the heels of the opening match ending in a no-result due to rain.
 It means they cannot end the series with a loss, only a draw or win.

-With the women on the cusp of possible victory, opening batsman Dottin said they are in a good mental space and ready to deliver.
+With the women on the cusp of possible victory, Dottin said they are in a good mental space and ready to deliver.

 She said the performances in the last match, in particular, demonstrated that the West Indies women had been maturing as a team.

 “To be honest, I'm very pleased.
-Before, when I got out or Stef [captain Stafanie Taylor] got out, fans would have thought 'well, that's the end of it' but now I think that we have actually matured as a team together and other players know their role,” the right-handed batter added.
+Before, when I got out or Stef (Captain Stafanie Taylor) got out, fans would have thought 'well, that's the end of it' but now I think that we have actually matured as a team together and other players know their role,” the right-handed batsman added.

 The in-form Dottin made special mention of some of her teammates who supported her as she dominated the super over to secure the victory in the second game on Monday.